-We recall that the $q$-Racah ensembles has our main interest as it is directly related to the tiling model from the Introduction.
-Another important feature of the $q$-Racah polynomials is that they are on top of the Askey scheme and other classical families and their q-analogues can be obtained by taking special limits.
-For instance, taking $\delta=0$ , we have $w$ to be the q-Hahn polynomial weight.
+We recall that the $q$-Racah ensembles are our main interest, as they are directly related to the tiling model from the Introduction.
+Another important feature of the $q$-Racah polynomials is that they are on top of the Askey scheme.
+That means other classical families and their $q$-analogues can be obtained by taking special limits of the $q$-Racah polynomials.
+For instance, taking $\delta=0$, $w$ becomes the $q$-Hahn polynomial weight.
 If one further sets $\alpha=\mathbf q^{\tilde{\alpha}}$, $\beta= \mathbf q^{\tilde{\beta}}$, where $\tilde{\alpha},\tilde{\beta}\in\mathbb{N}$, one gets

 to be the weight for Hahn polynomials.
 Similarly, setting $\beta=-\alpha^{-1} p \mathbf q^{-1}$ and $\delta=0$, we have